Last updated December 14, 2020

 Obviously, if anyone does something really tasteless, or if laws or the Net change in some way, we might have to change our policies.
 We hope that never happens.
 We like the fact that people want to play in our worlds . . .

 The first time we set up a casting plant, we quit because we weren't making very good miniatures.
 The second time, we made very good miniatures, but we didn't make as much money on them as we did on other kinds of games, and the presence of the casting operation drove up insurance costs for the whole company.
-We are searching for a caster to keep the Ogre miniatures line in production, and you can still buy them, and some of the metal ones, on Warehouse 23.
+Thanks to a successful Kickstarter, we are now making plastic ones, and you can still buy them, and some of the metal ones, on Warehouse 23.
 We are thinking about dipping our toe into the fantasy miniatures market, but this is as close to an actual announcement, right here, as we have ever made.